gchandra10/gitbooks-dataeng-with-rust/src/chapter4/complex-datatypes/hash-map.md

 Fixed-Size Output: No matter the size of the input, the output (called the hash value) will always have a fixed size.

-Uniqueness: Ideally, different inputs should produce different hash values, although collisions (where two different inputs produce the same hash value) can happen.
+**Uniqueness**: Ideally, different inputs should produce different hash values, although collisions (where two different inputs produce the same hash value) can happen.

-Efficiency: Hashing is designed to be fast and efficient, making it useful for quick data retrieval.
+**Efficiency**: Hashing is designed to be fast and efficient, making it useful for quick data retrieval.

-### Example
+## Hasing Example

 ```rust
 use std::collections::hash_map::DefaultHasher;